(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 Palliative Care Nurses

-Our Palliative Care Nurses are specialist nurses with advanced skills and expertise to support your general wellbeing and symptom management, including pain, nausea, tiredness, changes in appetite or changes in mobility.
-They will assist you, your family and carers with any other concerns or issues that may arise.
+Our Palliative Care Nurses are specialist nurses with advanced skills and expertise to support your general well-being and symptom management, including pain, nausea, tiredness, changes in appetite or changes in mobility.
+They will assist you, your family, and carers with any other concerns or issues that may arise.

-Our clinical nursing team is comprised of diversely-skilled nurses who are uniquely linked by their like-minded dedication to providing exceptional care to people living with palliative conditions.
+Our clinical nursing team is comprised of diversely skilled nurses who are uniquely linked by their like-minded dedication to providing exceptional care to people living with palliative conditions.
 Their varied experience brings significant depth to the services that Banksia provides daily.
 Their work requires a very unique and specific skillset – the work is emotional and sensitive, requiring innovative, empathetic, flexible, caring health professionals with exceptional communication and listening skills.

-Our nurses work with our wider clinical team creating a cohesive, invested and committed team who make an exceptional difference in the lives of others daily.
+Our nurses work with our wider clinical team creating a cohesive, invested, and committed team who make an exceptional difference in the lives of others daily.

-Support and Well Being Team
+Support and Well-Being Team

 • Provide counselling and emotional support for clients and their families.